No Class Action

 Complex disputes may take longer.
 Especially in more complex cases, the evidence procedure in the first instance can take longer, for example if experts or many witnesses are involved.
 Additionally, the appellate court proceedings may reveal errors of the lower court proceedings and the case can be remanded to the lower court for repetition and/or completion of the taking of evidence.
 The judgment rendered in such a remand is also subject to appeal according to the general procedural rules.
 In such cases, it can take several years before a final, binding judgment is rendered.

 Accelerated procedures are only provided for actions with a small amount in dispute (up to EUR75,000).
 For these actions, the court issues a decision in favour of the plaintiff based on the lawsuit alone.
 This decision becomes final and binding if the defendant does not object to it within four weeks.
-If he objects, “normal proceedings” are initiated.
+If they object, “normal proceedings” are initiated.

 The limited possibility of collective suit in Austria is partly compensated by third-party financing.
 At present, it is an accepted tool, recognised without any formal restrictions and used particularly for Austrian-type mass claims.

-In practice, in most cases, the funders provide their financial support for the plaintiff, and theoretically it is also available for the defendant.
+In practice, in most cases, the funders provide their financial support to the plaintiff, and theoretically it is also available to the defendant.

 It is common practice that litigation funding companies fund cases with a significant financial impact, as they tend to be compensated for their services with a significant portion of the proceeds (approximately one third).
 This portion must cover both the risk undertaken by the funder and the costs of their own lawyers.
 Therefore, in practice, cases with low financial impact tend only to attract funders if multiple, similar, cases are likely to emerge and collective action (in the form of an Austrian-type mass claim) can be brought.